Best Hotels in Le Marais, Paris, Overview:

 In Le Marais, you have sites and attractions nearby like Place des Vosges, the Picasso Museum of Paris, and the Notre Dame Cathedral.

 This district’s cuisine scene doesn’t disappoint, either.
-Check out a list of the most popular restaurants here.
+Check out a list of the best escargots in Paris, some of it in this neighborhood.

 For transportation, this neighborhood has a variety of services and is reasonably accessible from the major airports.